 The Christmas season is drawing near!
 Whether you buy handcrafted or make your own, we explore why giving the gift of handmade always means so much more.

-When buying something handmade from an artist or maker, you are buying more than just that particular object….
+When buying something handmade by an artist or maker, you are buying more than just that particular gift or item you are also supporting an independent creative.

-1. It’s good for the environment.
-Items that are handmade use less energy and natural resources to produce than items made on a mass production assembly line.
+Items that are handmade often use less energy and natural resources to produce than items made on a mass-production assembly line.
 Keeping the process small and local ensures that the footprint of a handmade item is minimised.
 This year it also means your Christmas presents are not stuck in a container!

-4. It’s better for the local economy.
-The quickest, most effective way to keep small businesses open and keep the money you spend flowing thorough and benefiting your community, is to buy from local businesses.
+The quickest, most effective way to keep small businesses open and keep the money you spend flowing through and benefiting your community, is to buy from local businesses.

 For those people who enjoy crafts there is, perhaps, no better reason to make your gifts by hand than the pure and unadulterated pleasure of the creative process.
 If you’re a creative person, making gifts will be fun from the planning through to the finishing and the wrapping.